Ephraim Brown – Murdered on the Oregon Trail

 The “boy” is unidentified.

 After the death of her husband, Nancy and her three children continued westward with the wagon train, which reached Carson City, Nevada, on October 11.
 Most of the group went on to California.
 However, Arthur Menefee stayed in Carson City and died two months later.
 Nancy Brown and her children also remained.
-Nancy went to California the following year, where she and her family lived at Sutter’s Fort, Markleville, and near Stockton, where the children went to school.
+Nancy went to California the following year, where she and her family lived at Sutter’s Fort, Markleville, and near Stockton, where the children attended school.

 Carson City, Nevada 1863